Financial Aid Policies

 |Graduate Full-Time Program||The student must maintain a cumulative GPA of 3.0 or above and must be enrolled between 10-18 units per term.|

-If the student chooses the different program, the scholarship amount may be adjusted or canceled.
+If the student chooses another program, the scholarship amount may be adjusted or canceled.

 The scholarship award will be rescinded if the student withdraws from the courses during the trimester.

-Scholarship award amount may be reduced if you receive other tuition specific financial assistance, such as employer education benefits or VA benefits.
+Scholarship award amount may be reduced or canceled if you receive other tuition specific financial assistance, such as government-sponsored education benefits, employer education benefits, VA benefits, or Pepperdine staff/faculty discount.